eczarny/spectacle/README.md

 Copyright (c) 2010 Eric Czarny.

-Emergence  should  be  accompanied  by  a  LICENSE  file  containing the license relevant to this distribution.
+Spectacle  should  be  accompanied  by  a  LICENSE  file  containing the license relevant to this distribution.

 If no LICENSE exists please contact Eric Czarny <eczarny@gmail.com>.